paulaolmedo/esp32_tinygo/README.md

 # esp32_tinygo

-Dockerfile to generate a development enviroment to compile binaries with [tiny-go](https://tinygo.org/) for a [ESP-32](https://en.wikipedia.org/wiki/ESP32).
+Dockerfile to generate a development enviroment to compile binaries with [tiny-go](https://tinygo.org/) for [ESP-32](https://en.wikipedia.org/wiki/ESP32).
+It works as well for the predecessor [ESP-8266](https://en.wikipedia.org/wiki/ESP8266)

 ## Instructions